openstack/ironic/doc/source/deploy/cleaning.rst

 steps are then arranged by priority and executed on the node when it is moved to CLEANING state, if cleaning is enabled.

+Ironic added support for cleaning used nodes in the Kilo release.

 Enabling Cleaning
 =================